ipfs-shipyard/pinning-service-compliance/nft.storage.md

   "delegates": []
 }
 ```
-## Pin's with requestid 'baeaaadbygqwdqmjwguydsnrwga' can have cid 'baeaaadbygqwdqmjwguydsnrwga' replaced with 'baeaaadbyguwdqmrxhe2taojuga' - 🟢 SUCCESS
+## Pin's with requestid 'baeaaadbxgawdcojtge3tsnjqgy' can have cid 'baeaaadbxgawdcojtge3tsnjqgy' replaced with 'baeaaaczxgiwdqmzqgeydkobq' - 🟢 SUCCESS

 ### Expectations (2/2 successful)